 Hi!
-I am in my second year, majoring in Studio Art, along with minoring in Creative Writing.
+I am in my second year, majoring in Studio Art and minoring in Creative Writing.
 I am someone who has always loved art from a very young age, consistently getting into some sort of supplies and going wild.
-Not only do I get to write about the creative flares that come to my head, but I also get to visualize and create them via drawing as well!
+Not only do I get to write about the creative flares that come to my head, but I also get to visualize/create them via drawing as well!
 Originally during my 12th year of high school I was going to go into the animation field, however, with the rise of AI I was concerned about the future of animation.
 This of course made me worry…for months, but after some time I thought ‘what is something that I can do for work that can still be art focused’ and the grand idea of teaching popped into my head.
 Which is why I am here now!
 This campus not only stood out to me from its looks, but also because my visual arts teacher from high school (who I deeply look up to) learned here as well.
 I want to be the type of teacher who is able to branch out into a array of mediums in my classes, which is where Guelph’s differing artistic options help to aid in my future endeavors.
 (I ALSO LOVE MY CATS!)

 The Artist is Present Marina Abramovic